billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 #### linkTo
 `linkTo` - function

-A function that takes a `{x, y, floor, level}` object argument and it position the map canvas to this position.
+A function that takes a `{x, y, floor, level}` object argument and it reposition the map canvas to this position.
+All four properties in the object are optional, if they are missing in the supplied object, they will be assigned with current position value.
+For example, you can call `linkTo` with `{level: 2}` to indicate that you don't want to change the current `x`, `y`, `floor` value but to change only the zoom level and keep the map canvas at the same position.

 <!-- [legendStore](properties/legendStore.md ':include') -->